tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/docs/SamplesWPF_CodeWorkspace.md

 ![Image](WPFCodeSamplesExplorer_v2.jpg)

-9. Any remaining Notifications warnings should go away if you close Visual Studio Code and then launch it again to open Samples_WPF.code-workspace.
+9. Any remaining Notifications warnings should go away if you close Visual Studio Code and then launch it again and re-open Samples_WPF.code-workspace.